MikeyZ89/code_quiz/README.md

 SO THAT I can gauge my progress compared to my peers
 ```
 I tried to focus on the basic principles, i have scheduled time with tutors to cover JavaScript and the use of loops.
-I was not ablt to achieve the basic criteria, I will still be working on this project.
+I was not able to achieve the basic criteria, I will still be working on this project.

 ## Acceptance Criteria